 Increased regulatory burdens, stricter requirements imposed by supervisory authorities, the change to prudential supervision by the ECB, the implementation of the European market infrastructure regulation, the transition to the single European payments area, the introduction of the bank tax, and more complex accounting rules contributed to an increase in NWB Bank's operating expenses in recent years, which was partly of a permanent nature.
-NWB Bank has increased its permanent workforce and temporary employees over the past three years (the average number of FTEs (including the Managing Board) decreased from 65.2 in 2018 to 62.8 in 2019 but increased in 2020 to 71.7 owing to the filling of several vacancies from 2019) in connection with the foregoing and in order to manage increasingly complex operations such as risk management, compliance and ICT, as well as to more intensively support new growth and development projects and activities.
-In 2020, NWB Bank maintained its international funding activities, in particular its Euro and U.S. Dollar commercial paper programs and intensified its customer relations.
-Operating expenses remained steady at €49 million in 2019 (2018: €49 million) and increased to €54 million in 2020 primarily due to the COVID-19 pandemic.
+NWB Bank has increased its permanent workforce and temporary employees over the past three years (the average number of FTEs (including the Managing Board) increased from 62.8 in 2019 to 71.7 in 2020 and further to 89.3 in 2021 owing to the filling of several vacancies from 2019) in connection with the foregoing and in order to manage increasingly complex operations such as risk management, compliance and ICT, as well as to more intensively support new growth and development projects and activities.
+In 2021, NWB Bank maintained its international funding activities, in particular its Euro and U.S. Dollar commercial paper programs and intensified its customer relations.
+Operating expenses increased to €54 million in 2020 (2019: €49 million) and increased to €73 million in 2021 primarily due to the bank tax paid on a generic one-off rate that was 50% higher than in 2020.

 Furthermore, pursuant to the BRRD and SRM Regulation, NWB Bank is required to make contributions to the SRF.
 The SRF is funded by ex-ante annual contributions from credit institutions in participating EU countries, such as NWB Bank.
 The SRF will be built up over a period of eight years starting from the year 2016 to reach a target level of at least 1% of the amount of covered deposits of all credit institutions authorized in all the participating EU countries.
 These contributions increase NWB Bank's operating expenses.
-In 2020, NWB Bank's contribution to the SRF amounted to €6.8 million before tax (2019: €5.3 million).
+In 2021, NWB Bank's contribution to the SRF amounted to €7.2 million before tax (2020: €6.8 million).